Quick Start to Explorer¶

 All of your data that was in Discovery will be in Explorer.

-If you had a storage space for performant storage on Discovery you will want to change the paths in your scripts from /work
+If you had a storage space for performant storage on Discovery, you would want to change the paths in your scripts from /work to /projects.
+If you would like a new directory in /projects, please request one.

 Courses Directory¶